BravishkaSkytano/quartz/content/30-39 Worldbuilding/Ilmaria/index.md

 - **Aerians of the Shimmering Isles**: With their majestic wings and affinity for the sky, Aerians are masterful fliers and skilled in wind magic.
 Their culture values freedom and exploration, and they often serve as messengers and scouts.

-- **Merfolk of the Sunken Abyss**: The underwater cities of the Merfolk are marvels of bioluminescent architecture.
+- **Merfolk of the Sunken Abyss**: The Merfolk are experts in bioluminescent architecture.
 They have an intimate knowledge of the ocean's depths and possess powerful water magic.

 - **Fireborn of the Ashen Wastes**: These hardy people are resistant to extreme heat and possess the ability to control fire.
 Their society is built around the worship of volcanic gods and the forging of legendary weapons and armor.